datumorphism/datumorphism.github.io/content/projects/awesome.md

   - blog
 ---

-I rarely write blog posts.
-Those blog posts collections are for fun.
+I create workflows, checklists, and write about experiences here.